Table of Contents

 3. Click Cast, save, and share

-4. Click Install page as app
+4. Click on Install page as app

 For some Linux distributions, you may also need to create an application entry under $HOME/.local/share/applications or /usr/share/applications for it to appear in the user's application menu.